Summer classes can help you graduate early or cut tuition costs. You can even squeeze in another minor (or major!) with the extra work.

 Do summer classes count as semesters for FAFSA?

 Technically, yes.
-While there is no specific federal funding for summer classes, the aid can be applied to summer tuition.
-Schools will notify which academic year FAFSA will apply to summer classes.
+While there is no specific federal funding for summer classes, the aid you are eligible for can be applied to summer tuition.
+You can find out from your school’s financial aid office which academic year FAFSA will apply to summer classes.

 Which year of FAFSA covers summer classes?

-The form depends on the college’s policy.
-For instance, your school might require you to fill out a 2022-2023 form for summer 2022 classes (instead of 2021-2022).
-Reach out to your school’s financial aid office to determine which FAFSA form to fill out.
+It depends on the college’s policy.
+For instance, your school might require you to fill out a 2023-24 form for the 2024 summer session or the 2024-25 form.
+Before submitting the FAFSA, you’ll want to contact your college’s financial aid office to see which FAFSA year you should select.

 Is there a maximum amount that you can receive from FAFSA overall?